QUICK GUIDE TO DIAMONDS

 Because inclusions in diamonds are extremely difficult to see by the naked eye until grade Si2 and below on the grading table we generally recommend opting for a diamond clarity grade of between VS1 (Very Slightly Included) and Si.
 You can see the full diamond clarity table in our "4C's" section.

 An eye-clean diamond is one which displays no inclusions visible to the naked eye.
 Typically a diamond of G/H colour or above and Si1 clarity or above may be eye-clean and of sufficient colour quality, but this is not necessarily the case.
+All other variables being equal, an eye-clean diamond of Si1 clartity will appear clearer to the naked eye and be more valuable than a higher clarity grade that is not 90% or 100% eye-clean.

 ABOUT THE CULET